 The scalability problem of very large ad hoc networks of small nodes, such as sensor networks, is that traditional routing schemes are either table based, or source based, both of which incur high costs on the network.
 A table based routing scheme can require a high amount of memory at each node, depending on the number of possible destinations.
 It can require a large amount of signaling to maintain the table in case of mobility.
-A source based, on demand scheme shifts the scalability problem to the discovery process, based on flooding, and to the packet overhead, sensitive to path length.
-A class of routing schemes that addresses these problems is using the Euclidean space as a complementary namespace for routing [6-10].
+A source based, on demand, scheme shifts the scalability problem to the discovery process, based on flooding, and to the packet overhead, sensitive to path length.
+A class of routing schemes that addresses these problems is using the Euclidean space as a complementary namespace for routing [3], [4], [5].
 These are position centric approaches, because the position of the destination functions as a delivery address, thus eliminating both the need of routing tables at forwarding nodes, and the need for complete path indication in each packet.

 Position centric approaches normally assume that positions of nodes are known in the network, as node positions are used for both naming and forwarding decisions.
-In this paper we argue that Cartesian routing, trajectory based forwarding (TBF), and the applications they enable would work even in a network in which positions are not globally known, provided that some localized sensing of neighboring nodes is available.
+In this paper we argue that Cartesian routing, TBF, and the applications they enable would work even in a network in which positions are not globally known, provided that some localized sensing of neighboring nodes is available.
 The central idea of localized positioning is that only nodes maintaining active communications need to be positioned with respect to each other.
 Positioning can be relative, that is, each group of communicating nodes maintains a different coordinate system for the purpose of that communication.
-A group usually means two end points and the intermediate nodes in the case of routing, but may also comprise of nodes involved in discovery, or flooding.
-A point to multipoint communication group for example, can use a coordinate system belonging to the source, provided that the intermediate nodes and the receivers are all registered to that coordinate system.
+A group usually means two end points and the intermediate nodes in the case of routing, but may also comprise of nodes involved in TBF based discovery, or flooding.
+A point to multi-point communication group for example, can use a coordinate system belonging to the source, provided that the intermediate nodes and the receivers are all registered to that coordinate system.

 The necessary node functionality to support localized positioning is also required by most positioning algorithms, and includes the ability to measure ranges to neighbors, angle of arrival (AoA), or orientation of the node with respect to the North.
-Ranging is usually provided by estimating the distance to a neighbor by measuring the strength of the radio signal from that neighbor, or by time difference of arrival (TDoA), a method that sometimes employs radio and ultrasound signals.
-AoA is a method to estimate the direction from which a neighbor is sending data.
-It can be implemented either using an antenna array, or a combination of radio and ultrasound receivers.
+Ranging is usually provided by estimating the distance to a neighbor by measuring the strength of the radio signal from that neighbor, or by TDoA (Time Difference of Arrival), a method that sometimes employs radio and ultrasound signals.
+Angle of arrival (AoA) is a method to estimate the direction from which a neighbor is sending data.
+It can be implemented either as an antenna array, or as a combination of radio and ultrasound receivers.
 Digital compasses may be used in combination with AoA measurement to provide more information about a node's orientation.
-All these methods have been previously used to provide or extend positioning capabilities in ad hoc networks [2-4,11-13].
+All these methods have been previously used to provide or extend positioning capabilities in ad hoc networks [6], [7], [2], [8], [9], [10].